brain-score/vision/docs/source/modules/tutorial.rst

 9. ``Brainio_contrib`` (archived): used in the past to contribute stimuli and datasets (now part of ``brainio_collection``).

-Which repos will I use?
+Which repo(s) will I use?
 -----------------------
-When we get to the install guide, we will show you exactly how to clone/fork repos for your own project in the easiest way possible.
+When we get to the install guide, we will show you exactly how to clone/fork a repo for your own project in the easiest way possible.
 But for now, you will mainly only need the ``sample-model-submission`` repo.

 How do I get a Brain-Score for my model?